cherucole/Pingpong-Number-Game/README.md

 #### , 13/07/2018
 #### By **Cheruiyot Collins**
 ## Description
-This is a software programme that manupilates numbers in that:
+This is a software programme that manipulates numbers in that:

 1) When a user enters a number, an output of all the numbers up to where the user entered their number is produced with the following ultications;